Sanix-Darker/ziim/README.md

 ## Handled Forums

-For Now, Zeus can find on:
+For Now, Ziim can find on:

 - *[Done]* StackOverflow
 - *[Done]* StackExchange